nkh/ftl/config/ftl/man/ftl.md

                 - ^etags                 Chose tagging method

-                - "load_tags"            Load tags from a file
+                - "load_selection"       Load selection from a file

                 - ^tree                  display a tree in a popup pane